madkroll/coin-balancer/.strategies/global.md

 #### Tactics:
 Convert CG to other coins when they are on low CG rates, and convert back on high CG rates.
 Ignore regular rates.
 No long-term investments.
 Short cycles.
 Daily trades.
-Main goal - accumulate value from other coins in CG.
+No hopes for the only currency - spread equally across other currencies Main goal - accumulate value from other coins in CG.

 #### Requires: